wilkster/SnipShape/Readme.md

 ### Drawing/Resizing Shapes

 - Extra padding is provided outside the snip surface to allow shapes to extend beyound the snip.
-Once drawn only the portion enclosed within the snip will be show.
+Once drawn only the portion enclosed within the snip will be shown.
 - Hold Alt key down when drawing shape to get a 2x a thicker border, pen/text size, blur amount on most shapes.
 - When drawing or resizing, hold space bar to shift start location with mouse (except free hand).
 - When drawing or resizing, press up/down arrow keys to increase/decrease line thickness for shapes with edges/lines/freehand path.